Doctoral course, École Doctorale de Physique, Université Grenoble Alpes – 2025

 • Framework of continuum mechanics (kinematics and balance laws)

-• Basic knowledge of thermodynamics laws and quantities (first and secondprinciple, energy, entropy, free energy)
+• Basic knowledge of thermodynamics laws and quantities (first and second principle, energy, entropy, free energy)

 • Derivatives of tensor fields